uclaconditional/rpi-mqtt-player/README.md

 ### Setup PM2 to run on startup
 `pm2 startup` and follow the onscreen instructions.
 If you ever want to undo this you can run `pm2 unstartup systemd`

+Sometimes it is helpful to see the application output, you can do that but running `pm2 log`